carlaterboven/listen_to_air_pollution/documentation.md

 These messages trigger PD to play prerecorded samples at a certain speed.
 The setup is based on tutorials by Kreidler [[28]](#pd-examples) and Brown [[25]](#pd-examples).
 I hoped to create an intuitive understanding with samples that sound like air pollution.
 But since air pollution has no natural sound, I tried multiple approaches using different samples.

 ### 6.)
 Work results
 This semester I aimed to realize sonification with samples.
 Based on different sound snippets, I developed five different concepts to sonify the quality of the air.
-The advantages and disadvantages of the concepts' pleasance and information content still need to be tested with a uniform study.
+The advantages and disadvantages of the concepts' pleasantness and information content still need to be tested with a uniform study.
 In the following, all concepts will be briefly explained, and finally, it will be reported how a test series with users could look like, which would allow the comparison of the concepts.

 #### Where to find the code and demo/prototypical application
 Code: https://github.com/carlaterboven/listen_to_air_pollution